 Downingtown real estate is some of the most expensive in Pennsylvania, although Downingtown house values don't compare to the most expensive real estate in the U.S.

-The overall education level of Downingtown citizens is substantially higher than the typical US community, as 31.78% of adults in Downingtown have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Downingtown citizens is substantially higher than the typical US community, as 32.80% of adults in Downingtown have at least a bachelor's degree.

-The per capita income in Downingtown in 2010 was $30,750, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $123,000 for a family of four.
+The per capita income in Downingtown in 2010 was $30,010, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $120,040 for a family of four.
 However, Downingtown contains both very wealthy and poor people as well.

 The most common language spoken in Downingtown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.